I parked in a car park, just off the A9, at the turn-off marked Crubenbeg.

 Am Binnein and transmitter on 515m top:

-This is a really good Marilyn, just 20m short of having Graham status.
+This is a really good Marilyn, just 20m short of having Fiona status.

 Would be nice to extend this walk by also including Cruban Mor and Am Binnein.